 Construction professionals, business owners, and homeowners often need a reliable way to locate utilities prior to digging, trenching, conducting site assessments, or mapping.
-Taylor’s Structural Imaging, LLC uses state-of-the-art Geophysical Survey Systems, Inc. (GSSI), ground penetrating radar, as well as multi-signal transmitter and receiving hardware, to locate underground utilities.
-The staff of Taylor’s Structural Imaging is well trained to map underground utilities such as such as water, gas, and sewer lines and any other obstruction that can be detected up to 6’+/- deep depending on soil type PRIOR to excavation or concrete cutting.
+Taylor’s Structural Imaging, LLC uses state-of-the-art Geophysical Survey Systems, Inc. (GSSI), ground penetrating radar, as well as multi-signal transmitter and receiving hardware, to perform underground utility locating.
+The staff of Taylor’s Structural Imaging is well trained to map underground utilities such as water, gas, and sewer lines and any other obstruction that can be detected up to 6’+/- deep depending on soil type PRIOR to excavation or concrete cutting.

 Underground Storage Tank Locating